 4. Utilize a staffing agency like Whitman Associates!

 Lastly, using a staffing agency like Whitman Associates can take some pressure off your job searching.
-While employed full time, job searching can feel like another full time job.
+Job searching while employed full time can feel like another full time job.
 Work smarter, and have a staffing agency like us help you with your search.
 With a large client pool, staffing agencies see new jobs all the time.
-To get started with Whitman Associates, check our current job listings and email your resume to resumes@whitmanjobs.com.
+If you’re looking for a job while employed, get started with Whitman Associates by checking out our current job listings and emailing your resume to resumes@whitmanjobs.com.